 - Moss from ‘The IT Crowd’ (also Richard Ayoade is a good example of nerd style in real life)

 Here’s some classic nerd courtesy of Sheldon from the Big Bang Theory.

 You might notice that the front of that list features some pretty successful people – while the end of the list features the nerd who has mostly been played for laughs.

-But you can also see how these nerds have influenced society and how their style might be inspirational.
+But you can also see how these nerdy characters have influenced society and how their style might be inspirational.

 So with all that in mind, how can you dress nerd style as a guy (or a gal) and still look cool as fuck?

 When it comes to nerd style or geek chic, you need to focus on clothing that you might equate with a geography teacher or computer programmer.
 You might even do a style steal from your grandad, who probably cares more about a practical and hard wearing sweater instead of having an Italian designers name splashed across his chest.

 Avoid bling, avoid brand names, focus on mostly muted or neutral colours and embrace your love of obscure rock bands, computer games or TV series.

 A classic of the nerd trend is corduroy trousers.
 Long seen as a very unfashionable material, and pretty much never embraced by haute couture, corduroy is actually hard wearing and pretty comfortable.
 Perfect for the nerd in you.
 Corduroy can also feature in jackets, which will definitely add extra nerd points.